New York City Renters Statistics and Trends

 Costs of renting vs. owning

-Meanwhile, the typical rent in NYC is only $1,489 per month, and 24% of New York renters spend less than $1,000 per month.
+Meanwhile, the median rent in NYC is $1,748 per month.
+And 19.5% of New York renters spend less than $1,000 per month.

-Note that in all cases above, "homeowners" only describes homes with an active mortgage.
+Note, "homeowners" only describes homes with an active mortgage.

 Home size in NYC by bedroom